jon-heard/obsidian-inline-scripts-library/tejs_adventurecrafter.md

 Shortcuts for Adventure Crafter.
 Adventure Crafter is a system to create coherent story beats through randomization and tables.
 You can find more info about Adventure Crafter at [wordmill games](http://wordmillgames.com/the-adventure-crafter.html).

 Uses __tejs_adventurecrafter_data__ shortcut-file (required).
+This requires that __tejs_lists__ comes before __tejs_adventurecrafter__ in the shortcut-list.
-This shortcut-file contains the major tables for this system.
+This shortcut-file contains the major tables used by this system.
 It is not publicly available for copyright reasons.
 Information on how to get it is available [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFileLibrary/blob/shortcutAboutString/docs/adventurecrafter_dataSetup.txt).

+Uses __tejs_lists__ shortcut-file (required).
+This requires that __tejs_lists__ comes before __tejs_adventurecrafter__ in the shortcut-list.
+Adds and uses lists for plotlines and characters.

 Uses __tejs_state__ shortcut-file (optional).
 It uses this to save & load the theme order and final theme switch state.

-Uses __tejs_lists__ shortcut-file (optional).
-Adds and uses lists for plotlines and characters.
-This requires that __tejs_lists__ comes before __tejs_adventurecrafter in the shortcut-list.

 Uses __tejs_mythicv2__ shortcut file (optional).
 The plotlines and characters lists are created to reference the __tejs_mythicv2__ lists.